-The U.S. Fish and Wildlife Service, in collaboration with Washington State University, is testing how long the bioretention soil mix can be used to reduce pollution from urban stormwater.
+The U.S. Fish and Wildlife Service, in collaboration with Washington State University, is testing how long a bioretention soil mix can be used to reduce pollution and toxicity from urban stormwater.
 This builds on the findings from a previous SAM study showing that filtration through bioretention reduces stormwater toxicity and protects sensitive fish-coho salmon (see factsheet).

-This study will use the standard bioretention soil mix in experimental columns to evaluate how effective it is to treat stormwater for 18 months, which simulates 10 water years.
+The current study continues to use the standard bioretention soil mix in experimental columns to evaluate its effectiveness of bioretention in treating stormwater for 18 months, which simulates 10 water years.

 - How long can the 60:40 standard bioretention soil media prevent acute toxicity from urban stormwater?